El Mesías: International Wrestling Association (1999–2009)

-Cosme began wrestling training in 1996, when he was instructed by a former wrestler.
-During this time, he was enrolled in the Interamerican University of Puerto Rico located in Bayamón, his major concentration was in computer technology, after completing two years of study, he decided to begin wrestling as a profession after meeting Víctor Quiñones in the gym.
-In 1997, after working in the independent circuit he moved to Mexico and performed there and became involved in a project to develop Hispanic talent organized by the World Wrestling Federation.
+Cosme began training in 1996, when he was instructed by a former wrestler.
+During this time, he enrolled in the Interamerican University of Puerto Rico located in Bayamón.
+His major was in computer technology, but after completing two years of study, he decided to begin wrestling full time after meeting Víctor Quiñones.
+In 1997, after working in the independent circuit, he moved to Mexico and became involved in a project to develop Hispanic talent organized by the World Wrestling Federation (WWF).

 Cosme subsequently debuted in the International Wrestling Association (IWA) in 1999.
 He was given the gimmick of "El Patriota" Ricky Banderas, a name that, according to Cosme, was created by fusing the artistic names of Latin musician Ricky Martín and actor Antonio Banderas.
-He debuted in Extreme Championship Wrestling on that year, where he worked in a televised match.
-Following a period of teaming with Los Boricuas, his character was teamed with Germán Figueroa who wrestled as Gran Apolo and formed a tag team dubbed La Nueva Generacion, which won the IWA Tag Team Championship three times.
+He debuted in Extreme Championship Wrestling (ECW) on that year, working a televised match.
+Following a period of teaming with Los Boricuas, his character was teamed with Germán Figueroa, who wrestled as Gran Apolo and formed a tag team dubbed La Nueva Generacion, which won the IWA Tag Team Championship three times.
 On August 21, 2000, in a show in Levittown, Puerto Rico, Cosme's character turned on Gran Apolo.
 Following this, he joined the company's dominant heel stable, Los Intocables, along with Miguel Pérez and Jesús Castillo.
 After the stable's dissolution, he was involved in another stable named Starr Corporation, where after Cosme's insistence his character became darker and was renamed "El Mesías" Ricky Banderas.
-Following this, he was teamed up with Shane Sewell in a stable known as Los Hermanos en Dolor.
-In 2001, Cosme performed in a tryout match for the World Wrestling Federation and Frontier Martial-Arts Wrestling's 12th Anniversary Show pay-per-view event.
-He won the IWA heavyweight title for a third time on June 15, 2002, and remained champion until Ray González debuted with the company as "Rey Fénix", in a match that he describes as the best match he had wrestled at the moment.
+Following this, he teamed up with Shane Sewell in a stable known as Los Hermanos en Dolor.
+In 2001, Cosme had a tryout match for the WWF and performed in Frontier Martial-Arts Wrestling's 12th Anniversary Show pay-per-view event.
+He won the IWA heavyweight title for a third time on June 15, 2002, and remained champion until Ray González debuted with the company as "Rey Fénix", in a match that he describes as the best match he had wrestled thus far.